Navigating the Space of Symmetric CMC Surfaces: CMC tori revisited

-In general, a CMC torus is not uniquely determined by its spectral data $(\Sigma,\chi,\alpha)$.
-This is due to the fact that a CMC torus whose spectral curve $\Sigma$ has spectral genus $\geq1$ always admit non-trivial simple factor dressing transformations.
-These dressing transformations are given by shifts of the so-called (holomorphic) eigenline bundle $E_p\to\Sigma$ (which is defined for a fixed base point $p \in T^2$).
-Hitchin has shown in \cite{Hi} that the spectral data $(\Sigma,\chi,\alpha)$ together with the eigenline bundle $E_p$ uniquely determine the CMC immersion as a conformal map, see also \cite{McI} for the relation of the eigenline bundle with simple factor dressing.
-For the CMC tori of spectral genus $\leq1$ which are considered in Section \ref{Tori_spec_gen_0} and \ref{Tori_spec_gen_1} these simple factor dressing transformations only change the parametrization of the CMC surface.
-Hence, we ignore dressing transformations in the following.
+In general, a CMC immersion is not uniquely determined by its spectral data $(\Sigma,\chi,\alpha)$ due to the fact that a CMC immersion whose spectral curve $\Sigma$ has spectral genus $\geq1$ always admit non-trivial isospectral deformations (including reparametrizations).
+These deformations are given by shifts of the so-called (holomorphic) eigenline bundle $E_p\to\Sigma$ (in which definition it is necessary to fix a base point $p \in T^2$) in the Picard variety.
+Hitchin has shown in \cite{Hi} that the spectral data $(\Sigma,\chi,\alpha)$ together with the eigenline bundle $E_p$ uniquely determine the CMC immersion as a conformal map; see also \cite{McI} for the relationship between the eigenline bundle and dressing transformations.
+For the CMC tori of spectral genus $\leq2$ an isospectral deformation only changes the parametrization of the CMC surface.
+Hence, we ignore the eigenline bundle and the isospectral deformations in the discussion of CMC tori of spectral genus $\leq2$ in Section \ref{Tori_spec_gen_0} and \ref{Tori_spec_gen_1} below.